clue1ess/xv6/explanation_xv6.md

 Q. what happens to entrypgdir?
 ->it is static array allocated, so can't be deallocted while kpgdir is allocated through kernel heap and hence can be deallocated.

-Note: os follows a covention that never map 0 address, meaning 0 address will not be a valid address.

 setupkvm:
     set up kernel page table.
 Setupkvm returns pointer to kpgdir which is in va.
 1. allocate a page using kalloc(still in kERNBASE-KERNBASE+4MB va space)